netobreba/literacy-api/README.md

 ## Authors

-See our of [contributors](https://github.com/NetoBreba/literacy_api/graphs/contributors) who participated in this project.
+See the [contributors](https://github.com/NetoBreba/literacy_api/graphs/contributors) who participated in this project.

 ## License